Russell-Shean/Russell-Shean/Readme.md

 Here's a link to my work account: https://github.com/DOH-RPS1303
 Here's a link to my linkedin: https://www.linkedin.com/in/russell-shean/

-Have an exciting project you want to colaborate on...?
+Have an exciting project you want to colaborate on?
-Bored and want to know how I made something you found here...?
+Bored and want to know how I made something you found here?
-Want to hire me...? 😅
+Want to hire me? 😅
-...Feel free to reach out on LinkedIn or GitHub!
+Feel free to reach out on LinkedIn or GitHub!